matijakolaric-com/django-music-publisher/README.rst

 Django Music Publisher app works without it, but data will not be validated as CWR-compliant, and there will be no way to create CWR, unless you make your own.
-The CWR generation could be solved with a template, but without the former, it would most likely not result in valid CWR files.
+The CWR generation could be solved with a template, but without the validation, it would most likely not result in valid CWR files.

 Processing of CWR acknowledgement files works without the external service.